-Domestic Violence Suspect Who Shot at Officer, 4 Children Found Dead in Orlando Home After Standoff With Police
+Domestic Violence Suspect, 4 Children Found Dead in Orlando Home After Standoff With Police

-One man and four children are dead after an over 20-hour standoff, Orlando Police Chief John Mina said during a press conference Monday.
+One man and four children are dead after a standoff of more than 20 hours, Orlando police Chief John Mina said.

-Mina said officers were in contact with Gary Lindsey Jr., directly and indirectly, by phone throughout the day after he shot an officer Sunday night around 11:45 p.m. and barricaded himself in an apartment with the four children, ages 1, 6, 10 and 11.
-At one point, Mina said, officers tried to give Lindsey another phone, and during the exchange saw that one of the children was dead.
+Mina said officers were in contact with Gary Lindsey Jr., directly and indirectly, by phone throughout the day Monday after he shot an officer around 11:45 p.m.
+Sunday and barricaded himself in an apartment with the four children, ages 1, 6, 10 and 11.

+They had gone to the apartment in response to a domestic violence call from Lindsey’s girlfriend.

+At one point, Mina said, officers tried to give Lindsey another phone because his WiFi phone had a bad connection, and during the exchange they saw that one of the children was dead.

 Officers entered the apartment around 9 p.m.
-Monday, Mina said, and found that all the children held hostage were dead.
+Monday, Mina said, and found the children dead of gunshot wounds in two bedrooms.
+Lindsey’s body was found in a closet with an apparent self-inflicted gunshot wound, police said.

 Mina said two children are believed to be Lindsey’s and two are his girlfriend’s.

-“We have no idea when those poor children lost their lives, that will all be part of the investigation,” Mina said.
+“We have no idea when those poor children lost their lives.
+That will all be part of the investigation,” Mina said.
 He added that law enforcement had worked all day to bring the standoff to a peaceful resolution, but unfortunately it was a “tragic and sad” ending.

+Mina said Tuesday afternoon that there was never any indication of an imminent threat to the children during the standoff.
+Authorities continued to try to talk to the suspect, while SWAT team members studied the apartment layout.

-Officers originally responded to a domestic violence call from Lindsey’s girlfriend Sunday, Chief John Mina said.
-Lindsey shot at officers when they arrived, hitting one, Mina said.
-Officers shot back, but Mina said he did not know whether Lindsey was hit.
-Police said Lindsey’s girlfriend made the initial call after she had left the house.
+Lindsey, 35, shot at officers when they arrived, hitting one, Mina said.
+At least one officer returned fire, but Mina said he did not know whether Lindsey was hit.
+Police said Lindsey’s girlfriend made the initial call after she had left the apartment.

+Lindsey inherited the guns — two rifles, two shotguns and a handgun — from his father, Mina said.

-The officer shot was identified as Kevin Valencia, who has been with the Orlando Police Department since 2016, remains critical condition after surgery, Mina said.
+Officer Kevin Valencia, who has been with the Orlando police since 2016, was shot.
+He is in critical condition after surgery, Mina said.

+Mina told CNN affiliate WFTV that Valencia, who is in his late 20s and has a wife and two boys, was expected to survive.

+“He’s extremely strong, and we’re praying for the best,” the police chief said.

-Mina said Lindsey had been arrested for arson and domestic violence battery before.
-Criminal records show Lindsey had been arrested four times for violating his probation, CNN affiliate WKMG-TV reported.
+Mina said Lindsey has been arrested before for arson and domestic violence battery.
+Criminal records show Lindsey has been arrested four times for violating his probation, CNN affiliate WKMG reported.

 Residents evacuated

-Apartment building resident Nicole Gonzalez told CNN affiliate WESH that Lindsey had been friendly and helpful when she had encountered him previously.
+Apartment building resident Nicole Gonzalez told CNN affiliate WESH that Lindsey had always been friendly and helpful to her.

 “It’s shocking because when you see him, he’s very cordial, very respectful — you know, ‘Good morning, hi,’ Sometimes if we need help bringing stuff up, he’s willing to help,” she said.

-Gonzalez described to CNN affiliate Channel 9 seeing an officer being taken away in an SUV.
+Gonzalez told CNN affiliate Channel 9 about seeing an officer being taken away in an SUV.

 “We saw the officers dragging another officer — he was lying on the floor, they were trying to keep him awake — they threw him in the car and drove off,” Gonzalez said.

-She said officers then went door-to-door taking residents away from the scene of the standoff.
+She said officers then went door-to-door evacuating residents from the scene of the standoff.

-WKMG spoke to building residents Maria Tapia and Miguel Lopez — who were among those forced to leave.
+Maria Tapia and Miguel Lopez were among those who were forced to leave, according to WKMG.

-“It was around midnight and we were sleeping and we heard somebody knocking on the door on the second floor,” Lopez told WKMG.
-“Suddenly somebody opened the door and we just hear, ‘Pow, pow, pow, pow’ — four gun shots.”
+“It was around midnight and we were sleeping, and we heard somebody knocking on the door on the second floor,” Lopez told WKMG.
+“Suddenly somebody opened the door and we just hear, ‘Pow, pow, pow, pow’ — four gunshots.”

 Taipa said she saw the wounded officer from their apartment window.